 Michigan State had gone to the Rose Bowl the year before.
 At the time, the Big Ten Conference had 2 unbelievably stupid rules: No team could go to the Rose Bowl in back-to-back years, and only the Conference Champion (or, if disqualified by the preceding stupid rule, the 2nd-place team) could go to any bowl game.
 This meant that, regardless of the result of their game against Notre Dame, MSU were not going to play a bowl game.
-(Purdue, quarterbacked by Bob Griese, finished 2nd, and went on to their 1st-ever Rose Bowl, and won it for what remains the only time in their history.)
+(Purdue, quarterbacked by future Miami Dolphin Super Bowl winner Bob Griese, finished 2nd, and went on to their 1st-ever Rose Bowl, and won it for what remains the only time in their history.)

 Notre Dame had a policy against bowl games, and hadn't been to one since Knute Rockne's legendary "Four Horsemen" (Harry Stuhldreher, Jim Crowley, Don Miller & Elmer Layden) beat Ernie Nevers' Stanford in the Rose Bowl on New Year's Day 1925.
 They wouldn't stop turning down bowl invitations until the 1970 season.
 So for both the Spartans and the Fighting Irish, this was it.

-At first, it didn't go too well for Notre Dame: Their leading rusher, Nick Eddy, did not pay due to a shoulder injury.
+At first, it didn't go too well for Notre Dame: Their leading rusher, Nick Eddy, did not play due to a shoulder injury.
 Quarterback Terry Hanratty got sacked by the massive (for the time, anyway) Spartan defensive lineman (and future actor) Charles "Bubba" Smith, and had to leave the game with an injury.
 Center George Goeddeke hurt his ankle blocking for a punt.

 Early in the 2nd quarter, the Spartans took a 7-0 lead on a Regis Cavender touchdown.
 (God only knows what Regis Philbin, at age 32 already a known entertainer and a big Notre Dame fan, thought of a man named Regis scoring against his beloved Irish.)
 Dick Kenney, a barefooted kicker, added a field goal to make it 10-0 Michigan State.
 (Barefoot kickers are now illegal in high school in every State except Massachusetts and Texas.
 It's still legal in college and in the NFL, but very rare since the 1980s.)